-We are a collection of residents of Waterford Township, Michigan who were made aware in 2020 that former state park land in our township was being sold for income by the Road Commission for Oakland County to a private developer as a residential development.
-Being part of a treasured greenway outside the popular park entrance, and part of a memorial highway for our young lost soldiers in Iraq, as well as having been reassured by a former county commissioner that there were no plans to develop the land, we grew concerned that our township had no protections at all to keep permanent developments from completely covering our township, as has been done in other Metro Detroit municipalities.
+We are a group of residents of Waterford Township, Michigan who found out in 2020 that former state park land in our township was being sold for income by the Road Commission for Oakland County to a private developer as a residential development.
+Being part of a treasured greenway outside the popular park entrance, listed in our master plan as "conservation/recreation," and a significant part of a memorial highway for our young lost soldiers in Iraq, as well as having been reassured by the county commissioner that the land was not intended to be developed, we grew concerned that our township had no protections at all to keep permanent developments from completely covering our township, as has been done in urban municipalities.
 Our fledgling advocacy didn't succeed in preserving this lot, despite securing some natural land in the site plan; but we organized COWL to bring more tools to the cause.
 We have a few remaining parcels of wild land serving as a proper refuge for our wild birds, animals, plants, and pollinators, and we'd like to help protect and expand them in the public interest, and to make them accessible for their physical and mental health benefits to our considerable population.

 If issues arise where we can raise awareness about further loss of wild land, we are happy to hear them and if possible, to take action at the local level.